R$^2$PO: Decoupling Rollout and Inference Policies for LLM Reasoning

 \subsection{Motivation}

-Figure~\ref{fig:intro} provides an intuitive view of a structural limitation in existing single-head policy optimization.
-During RL fine-tuning, the same output head is simultaneously required to serve two conflicting distinct roles: producing reliable and concise responses for evaluation, and generating diverse trajectories that expose informative gradient signals for learning.
-While correct and stable responses are sufficient at inference time, effective optimization often relies on trajectories that are heterogeneous, exploratory, and occasionally incorrect.
+In standard RL fine-tuning for LLM reasoning, a single policy $\pi_\theta$ actually plays two roles at the same time.
+During training, $\pi_\theta$ generates rollouts whose rewards drive parameter updates; and during inference, the same $\pi_\theta$ produces responses that are scored as the system's output.

+These two roles (illustrated in Figure~\ref{fig:intro}), however, are governed by fundamentally different objectives.
+The inference role aims to maximize the expected task reward of the deployed response,

+which favors low-entropy, mode-seeking behavior.
+The training role aims to maximize the magnitude of the gradient signal produced by rollouts, defined as $\mathcal{O}_{\mathrm{train}}$, which under group-relative advantages requires rollout distributions that spread across trajectories with different rewards so that the per-group advantage

+does not collapse to zero.
+Consequently, training often benefits from rollout distributions that remain diverse, exploratory, and tolerant of occasionally incorrect trajectories.

-In single-head architectures, these two roles are implicitly coupled.
-Gradients induced by response-level correctness dominate the shared output space, progressively suppressing deviations that could otherwise reveal alternative reasoning paths.
-As a result, the policy tends to reinforce a narrow subset of “safe” trajectories, even when broader exploration would be beneficial for optimization.
-This coupling manifests as conservative trajectory reuse and limits the model’s ability to discover rare but informative reasoning behaviors.
+When the same parameters carry both objectives, gradients induced by response-level correctness progressively suppress deviations that could otherwise reveal alternative reasoning paths.
+As a result, the policy tends to reinforce a narrow subset of safe trajectories, limiting the discovery of rare but informative behaviors.

-These observations motivate an architectural separation between response generation and trajectory optimization.
-Rather than forcing a single output head to reconcile these competing requirements, we seek a mechanism that preserves a stable primary policy while allowing controlled, structured perturbations during rollout generation.
-This design principle directly leads to the Rollout-Head architecture introduced in the following section.
+These observations suggest that the two roles should not be carried by a fully shared parameter set.
+Rather than insisting on one policy that simultaneously satisfies both objectives, we allocate a small set of parameters to absorb $\mathcal{O}_{\mathrm{train}}$, while keeping the deployed response policy dedicated to inference.
+This principle of partial parameter decoupling is what \method instantiates.